kalki/RoboND-Rover-Project/report.md

 ## Summary ##

-* All rubric poins and required steps has been done.
+* All rubric points and required steps has been done.
 * Notebook has been completed and all functions has benn implemented.
 * Notebook has been tested over provided test data and my own recorded data.
 Video is generated base on my own data.
 * Code for automatically navigate and map has been implemented.
-* Rover simlutator with code has been tested.
-Usually rover can get 80% map with 90% fidelity and pick several rocks and go back to middle of map in 10 minutes.
+* Rover simulator with code has been tested.
+Usually rover can get 80% map with 90% fidelity and pick several rocks and go back to middle of map in 15 minutes.
-* Code for rover can not handle rocks very good and some times it is stucked by rock.
+* Code for rover can not handle rocks very good and some times it is stuck by rock.
 It will effect final result.
 * Codes and output files has been uploaded to [my github repository](https://github.com/kalki/RoboND-Rover-Project)